Tedrow, Ohio

-Tedrow is an unincorporated community and census-designated place (CDP) in southwestern Dover Township, Fulton County, Ohio, United States.
+Tedrow is an unincorporated community and census-designated place (CDP) in Dover Township, Fulton County, Ohio, United States.
+The population was 168 at the 2020 census.
 It lies at the intersection of the east-west County Road J with the north-south County Roads 17-2 and 17-3, 3 mi north and 3.5 mi west of the northern edge of the city of Wauseon, the county seat of Fulton County.
 The community lies less than one mile (about 1 km) north of the Ohio Turnpike, although the nearest exit is several miles away.

-The 2010 US Census counted 73 households and 173 people living in Tedrow.